Chris35Wills/Chris35Wills.github.io/courses/PythonPackages_matplotlib/matplotlib_plot.md

 plt.show()
 ```

-Should you now change the values in the x and y arrays, you don;t have to manually retype your extent values.
-We'll come back to this later on when we discuss [plotting wrappers](../matplotlib_wrapping).
+Should you now change the values in the x and y arrays, you don't have to manually retype your extent values.

 # [Previous](../matplotlib_install) [Home](../README_matplotlib) [Next](../matplotlib_scatter)